MasterAir/Corndel-DE-workshop-01-Learner/README.md

 Next, if you don't yet have a GitHub account yet, create one by following these instructions: <https://docs.github.com/en/get-started/quickstart/creating-an-account-on-github>

-Now that you have a windows Virtual Machine desktop with VS Code, Python and Git installed, let's "clone" the repository for this workshop.
+Now that you have a Windows Virtual Machine desktop with VS Code, Python and Git installed, let's "clone" the repository for this workshop.
 While cloning the workshop material is not essential to take part in the workshops, this is a valuable skill to develop as a data engineer.

-2. Open VS code and click on  `Clone Repository` then `Clone from GitHub` at the top.
+2. Open VS code and click on  `Clone Repository`, then `Clone from GitHub` at the top.

 | ![Clone](/images/clone.png) |
 |:--:|